The Gardens of Temple Dinsley

 reveals:

-One can only wonder at the present condition of the ‘gardens’ when presumably there has been little
+One can only wonder at the present condition (in 2023) of the ‘gardens’ when presumably there has

-maintenance for a year and Nature has taken over her plot.
-For example, Temple Dinsley Lodges
+been little maintenance for a year and Nature has taken over her plot.
+For example, Temple Dinsley

-have been unoccupied during this time and this is how they have become overgrown so quickly:
+Lodges have been unoccupied during this time and they have become quickly overgrown:

 The reality of maintaining Princess Helena College’s gardens discussed in 1996